vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/04/002/03_atyA_vRdhasnU.md

 Contra Oldenberg (SBE and Noten) and Geldner, I see no reason to take mártān (or, as Oldenberg wants to read, *mártām) here as gen. pl.
 It is perfectly interpretable as an acc. pl.

 appositive to víśaḥ.
-However, the same form in 11b is a somewhat harder case; see comm. there, as well as nṝ́n in vs. 15.
+However, the same form in 11b is a somewhat harder case; see comm. there, as well as nṝ́n in vs. 15.
 </details>

 <details><summary>Griffith</summary>